Nikon Z7 vs Olympus E-PL9

 It is notable that the Z7 has a microphone port, which is missing on the E-PL9.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the Z7 and the E-PL9 are recent models that are part of the current product line-up.
-The E-PL9 replaced the earlier Olympus E-PL8, while the Z7 does not have a direct predecessor.
+The E-PL9 is a recent model that features in the current product line-up of Olympus.
+In contrast, the Z7 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the Z7 was succeeded by the Nikon Z7 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.

 So how do things add up?
 Is the Nikon Z7 better than the Olympus E-PL9 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.